sxubi/sxubi.github.io/index.md

 Hi, Welcome to my personal webpage!
 The webpage was created on Nov 23, 2022 for recording my undergraduate life.

 ### About Me
-I'm currently a junior undergraduate student in [the Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk).
-I'm majoring in [physics](https://physics.ust.hk/) and [mathematics](https://www.math.hkust.edu.hk/), with an [extended major in artifitial intelligence](https://join.hkust.edu.hk/our-programs/extended-major-ai).
+I'm currently a junior undergraduate student in [the Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), majoring in [physics](https://physics.ust.hk/) and [mathematics](https://www.math.hkust.edu.hk/).

 During 2023 Fall, I was an exchange student through the [UCEAP program](https://reciprocity.uceap.universityofcalifornia.edu/) in [University of California, Berkeley](https://www.berkeley.edu/).

 ### Research Interests
-I'm interested in condensed matter physics experiment (cond-mat).
+I'm interested in condensed matter physics experiment, especially in two-dimensional materials.

 ### Study Notes
 Below are some of my study notes: